Origen-SDK/o2/python/web/source/guides/documenting/shorthand_ext.rst

 -----------------------

-A definition within a category can also be a |dict| of nested *definitions* to more easily organize large lists of definitions:
+A definition within a category can also be a |dict| of nested *definitions* to more easily organize large lists:

 .. code:: python